Being a great primary school teacher is a very different challenge from being a great secondary school teacher.

 Why not run an after school club?
 Or get involved in your school’s morning routine?
 Volunteering your time and taking part in various activities that your pupils are a part of will ensure you are seen as a prominent figure within your school.

-Any Mathematics professional (teacher, deputy or head) has the ability to inspire pupils to embrace Mathematics as a lifelong skill that they never stop developing.
-It is through your approach and attitude that you can provide inspiration and nurture a love of Maths in your pupils’ for the rest of their lives.
+Any primary education professional (teacher, deputy or headteacher) has the ability to inspire pupils to embrace their education.
+It is through your approach and attitude that you can provide inspiration and nurture a love of learning in your pupils for the rest of their lives.

-These are our top 3 features of a great primary maths teacher.
+These are our top 3 features of a good primary school teacher.
 Do you agree or disagree?
 Talk to us on Twitter to share your thoughts!
 Or just book a demo of our maths intervention to find out how we aim for great maths teaching!